didier-wenzek/blog/src/001_motivation.md

 ## Can databases be less monolithic but still efficient?

-Databases implement a powerful abstraction to let the users manipulate the data independently of the mechanisms actually used to process them.
+The abstraction implemented by databases let the users manipulate the data independently of the mechanisms actually used to process them.
 The user is given query expression power over data with a simple, uniform and natural shape;
 while the engine can use the most appropriate representations even if complex, ad-hoc or opaque.